-Death Proof is one half of the double feature Grindhouse, released in 2007.
+Death Proof is one half of the double feature Grindhouse (I’m really, really anal about that) and was released in 2007.
 It’s grown on me a fair bit me over the years and though it’s not one of Tarantino’s most popular films – even by his own admission – I like it an awful lot.
 I love the music (which is helpful), the dialogue (which is exceptionally funny) and both groups of girls the story follows.

 It sounds weird but I find it more relatable than his other movies (yep, more relatable than Kill Bill even – I’m sorry to say but my samurai sword days are long gone).
-It’s mainly the first half of the movie that does it, it’s almost like those girls could be my friends (though with far better taste in music it has to be said).
-And it’s the bar they drink in and the whole ‘small town’ feel.
-The people they remember from school and the way they take the piss out of each other.
+It’s mainly the first half of the movie that does it, it’s almost like those girls could be my friends – though with far better taste in music it has to be said (sorry crew).
+And it’s the bar they drink in and the whole ‘small town’ feel, the people they remember from school and the way they take the piss out of each other.
 It feels familiar.

 But obviously that’s where the similarities end.
 I’ve never been pursued by a crazed stunt man thank fuck or laid precariously over the bonnet of a car doing 80 miles an hour.
-And whilst I’m being honest with you – I could never get away with wearing those shorts.
+And whilst I’m being honest with you – I’m not sure I could get away with wearing those short shorts.

 Some of the tracks are played IN the film, if you know what I mean.
-They’re not played over the top for the benefit of the viewer, they are actually within the story itself mainly courtesy of Tarantino’s own personal Jukebox christened ‘Ami’ (for Ami’s full track listing see here).
-And because the songs play in the movie, it means there’s some really fun dance scenes too:
+They’re not played over the top for the benefit of the viewer, they are actually within the story itself mainly courtesy of Tarantino’s own personal Jukebox christened ‘Ami’.
+For Ami’s full track listing see here.

 Jungle Julia giving herself a headache to ‘Baby It’s You’ sung by Smith (sounds a lot like The Chiffons though).
-Her hair is incredible!
+Her hair!
+It’s incredible!

 Arlene giving a happy Stuntman Mike his lapdance.
 The song she puts on the jukebox is ‘Down in Mexico’ by The Coasters and my favourite track on the soundtrack.
 I’ve posted this (quite remarkable) scene in its entirety, further down.